From Northwestern University, an alphabetical list of official websites for all governments (except the United States ).

 Post Reports from the State Department (last updated in 2005)

 Originally intended for State Department employees stationed overseas, these Post Reports are a summary of a country’s culture, geography, services, etc. (in other words, what to expect if you live there), in many cases supplementing and enhancing such things as State Department Country Reports, Library of Congress Country Studies, and the CIA World Factbook.
+A current equivalent is their Overseas Briefing Center.

 USAID Development Experience Clearinghouse